-In the last chapter of the BM-book we discussed several models investigating the relationship between diversity and stability.
-One approach is to fill Jacobi matrices or interaction matrices by randomly drawn parameters and study whether or not such a random system is expected to be stable (i.e., have negative largest eigenvalue).
+In the last chapter of the BM-book we discussed several models investigating the relationship between diversity/complexity and stability.
+One approach is to fill Jacobi matrices or interaction matrices by randomly drawn parameters and study whether or not such a random system is expected to be stable (i.e., have a negative largest eigenvalue).
 The matrices where typically filled with randomly chosen positive and negative values, such that the interaction between any pair of species could be competitive, mutualistic, or predator-prey like.
-Nevertheless all species were also given a logistic growth term to model their own expansion, suggesting that each species is also being maintained by some other resource that is absent from the model.
+However, all species were given a negative feedback (by setting the diagonal of the matrix to -1), while this feedback is absent from most of the predator equations we studied.
+There are several exercises in the chapter filling Jacobi matrices or interaction matrices in different ways, and you can use one of these exercises as a starting point.